 “The purpose of the GOES-R is to protect life and property,” Gasparrini said.

-In honor of the GOES-R launch, Lockheed Martin gave a behind the scenes peek at sister satellite GOES-S, which is already assembled and will be shipped out from Littleton to begin testing for its 2018 launch.
+In honor of the GOES-R launch, Lockheed Martin gave a behind the scenes peek at sister satellite GOES-S, which will soon be shipped out from Littleton to begin testing for its 2018 launch.

 GOES-R and GOES-S will both operate concurrently in orbit.
 GOES-T, which is under construction, will launch in 2019 and will function as an in-orbit spare.
 GOES-U’s components are being assembled.
 It takes about two years to build a GOES satellite.
 Once completed, GOES-U will act as a spare satellite on the ground, should anything happen to a satellite in orbit.